Welcome at Clariant in Romania

 Clariant is investing more than EUR 100 million in its first sunliquid® plant.
 The project receives more than EUR 40 million funding from the European Union.
 In this frame, the EU project SUNLIQUID is funding tasks focusing on the scoping, planning and execution phases to build a first-of-its-kind sunliquid® production plant.
 This includes feedstock availability evaluation and feedstock sourcing activities, as well as the development of an efficient logistics supply chain for the lignocellulosic raw material.
 The EU project LIGNOFLAG is funding tasks focusing on building and operating the production plant, which includes optimizing the conversion to cellulosic ethanol, using co-products for energy production and soil fertilization, as well as organizing the distribution of the final (co-)products.

-• Extension of current biofuel production to new, currently underutilized non-food biomass
+- Extension of current biofuel production to new, currently underutilized agricultural residues

 Green jobs & economic growth